Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: SACRED-Bench

 \subsubsection{Harmful Audio Events}

-To construct attacks that leverage auditory context to imply harmful intent, we curated a library of potent audio tracks.
-These tracks were extracted from publicly available online videos featuring adult-oriented or intimate content.
+We collect audio from publicly available online videos featuring adult-oriented or intimate content.
 The design of these attacks hinges on pairing this contextually-charged audio with otherwise benign speech.
-This creates a malicious or harmful audio-based query, designed to test whether a model's safety mechanisms can recognize situational context that is entirely absent from the speech content.
+This creates a malicious or harmful audio-based query, designed to test whether a model's safety mechanisms can recognize situational context that is absent from the speech content.